Understanding Fentanyl Abuse

 Recently, a dangerous type of synthetic fentanyl derivative has become popular among illicit drug users.
 Some synthetic fentanyl hybrids are often mixed with heroin, and because they are illegal and unregulated, users cannot have any assurance as to their content.
 Carfentanil is but one example of a fentanyl derivative that has become widely abused because of its potency.

 Regardless of whether someone is abusing legal fentanyl, or one of its synthetic derivative counterparts, professional help will be needed to overcome an addiction to these potentially fatal substances.

 A cursory search of the latest news related to fentanyl-related deaths will yield pages of stories describing the heartbreaking loss that many families and communities are facing in the wake of the current opioid epidemic.
 For example, in August 2016, the Milwaukee County Medical Examiner’s Office reported that, in a span of two weeks, 20 people in the community lost their lives to heroin.
 Furthermore, 39 individuals had lost their lives to fentanyl by that time, that year.
 In 2015, the total number of lives lost to fentanyl totaled 30 for the entire year, a statistic that signals the growing problem of fentanyl and fentanyl derivative abuse across the nation.

 But fortunately, as awareness is raised to this critical issue, there are also more opportunities to receive care for substance abuse than ever before.
 To combat the growing problem of opioid addiction, and the accompanying tragic loss of life, fentanyl addiction treatment centers provide necessary resources to interrupt the downward spiral of fentanyl and fentanyl derivative addiction.

 Causes and Risks

-- Family history of substance use, abuse, and addiction
+- Family history of substance abuse and/or addiction

 Signs and Symptoms